shmilee/T450-Hackintosh/README.rst

 DSDT Battery Status
 -------------------

-Download `RehabMan's ACPIBatteryManager.kext`_, install the kext to EFI/Clover/kexts/10.10/ or 10.11/.
+Download `RehabMan's ACPIBatteryManager.kext`_, install the kext to EFI/Clover/kexts/Other/.

 Use the battery patche in Rehabman's github repository Laptop-DSDT-Patch_.